kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 #### Simple operator precedence parsing

 Let's start by writing a function to only parse multiplication and division operations.
-Since both multiplication and division have the same precedence, we just have to ensure that it's parsed left to right.
+Since both multiplication and division have the same precedence, we just have to parse it from left to right.
 Also, we have to consider that a number by itself is a valid expression(like "123").
 Meaning that we need to be able to handle that case as well.
 We will return if we ever see an operator that is not the correct precedence level.

 ```C